 Carbon Water Filters

-Carbon filters impurities as the water passes through.
-These filters are by far the most common form in use because they are economical, proven to work, and easy to maintain.
-They also filter out giardia and cryptosporidium which are deadly.
+drinking water filter Carbon filters impurities as the water passes through.
+These filters were historically the most common form in use because they are economical, proven to work, and easy to maintain.
+They also filter out giardia and cryptosporidium which are a real pain.
 Some filters may offer additional bacterial protection through the enhancement of activated silver.
 Another benefit of carbon water filters is that essential minerals dissolved in water can pass through the filter.
 The filter medium usually comes from coconut husks.
-You will most likely use one of these for a portable filter.
+These have been the traditional portable filters, but there are now many other types and better technology.

 Reverse Osmosis Water Filters